10 Benefits of an Integrated Solution to Manage Your Business

 In most companies, sales people work with their CRM.
 The finance department is the only one to have access to the accounting and invoicing solution, while the HR teams have access to information via their HRIS.
 With this type of organization, barriers are created, it is difficult for information to flow between departments and collaboration is non-existent.
 Performance objectives remain focused department by department.
 There is no holistic vision or collaboration to move forward together towards the company's goals.

-However, when a company uses an integrated management solution , centralization brings the advantage of enabling each department to find the important information.
-Of course, sales staff can continue to manage sales activity in the CRM, and HR can keep track of employee information in the HRIS software.
-With the right connectors, data that is interesting to share is sent to the central management tool, and all employees can benefit from a more global view.
+However, when a company uses an integrated management solution, centralization brings the advantage of allowing each department to find important information.
+Of course, sales representatives can continue to manage sales activity in the CRM, and HR can continue to track employee information in the HRIS software.
+With the right connectors, data that is interesting to share is sent to the central management tool, and all employees can benefit from a more holistic view.

-- Opportunities are updated from the CRM.
-But the calculation of forecast margins and pre-resource planning is done in the business management solution.
+• Opportunities are updated from the CRM.
+But the calculation of the forecast margin and the forecastresource planning is done in the activity management solution

-- New employees are created in the HRIS software, but feed into the central business management solution, and can then be staffed on projects.
+• New employees are created in the HRIS software but feed into the central solution for managing the activity, and can then be staffed on projects

-In this way, an integrated management solution takes nothing away from the performance of each department.
-It helps to provide a more complete view, and enables teams to collaborate with a common view of business performance.
+Thus, an integrated management solution does not detract from the performance of each department.
+It helps to provide a more complete view, and to allow teams to collaborate by having a common view of the performance of the activity.

 9. The reduction in the number of software programs used or their scope allows for significant financial gains